gpongracz/ansible-template/README.md

             - `main.yml`: main variables
             - `foo.yml`: create as many as you want, but make sure to include them in your `tasks/main.yml`
     - `infra/`: directory that includes all the tasks.
 Could be seen as a "common" directory
         - `vars/`: define variables that are common.
-Can refer to your specfic
+Can refer to your specific
         - `tasks/`: tasks that will be executed by ansible
             - `main.yml`: main file. references variables as defined in `vars` and then references other tasks in the same subfolder.
             - `foo.yml`: create as many as you want, but make sure to include them in your `main.yml` file.